-With the Flat Earth Dome Model I intended to show, that the geometric aspects of celestial events and observations, in contrast to cyclic aspects, can only be derived from the Heliocentric model.
+With the Flat Earth Dome Model I intended to show, that the geometric and physical aspects of celestial events and observations, in contrast to cyclic time events, can only be derived from the Heliocentric model.
 Further the model shows that the observations can only be explained by strong light bending.

 Note that although the Dome itself may be 3D, it only represents a 2D surface.
 Of course applying the known physical laws of light propagation, on the Flat Earth we would see a completely different imgage of reality than we can observe.
 Sun, Moon and Stars on the Dome never go physically below the horizon.
 So you have to invent things like the Flat Earth Perspective, which does not work as needed either.